-Pre-populating the screening script
+Prepopulating the screening script

-When citizens screen from within a citizen account, you can pre-populate information already known about the citizen performing the screening.
+When citizens screen from a citizen account, you can prepopulate information that is already known about the citizen who is screening.

 Apply

 Citizens can apply for benefits online by submitting an application form that includes personal details like income, expenses, employment, and education.
 This information becomes evidence on the citizen's case that agencies can use to determine their eligibility for benefits.
 Citizens can also apply offline by downloading the application form to send to the agency or to bring to their local agency office.